 Skip to main content

-ToffeePay uses webhooks to notify your backend when important events occur, such as successful payments and completed refunds.
-All webhooks are signed for security.
+ToffeePay uses webhooks to notify your backend when important events occur, such as successful payments, completed refunds or successful wallet deposits.
+All webhooks are signed using Standard Webhooks.

 Webhook Structure